microsoft/code-with-engineering-playbook/continuous-integration/readme.md

   - Your build definition includes validation steps to execute a suite of automated unit tests to ensure that application components meets its design and behaves as intended.
 - [ ] **Code Style Checks**
   - Code across an engineering team must be formatted to agreed coding standards.
 Such standards keep code consistent and most importantly easy for the team and customer(s) to read and refactor.
 Code styling consistency encourages collective ownership for project scrum teams and our partners.
   - There are several open source code style validation tools available to choose from ([code style checks](https://github.com/checkstyle/checkstyle), [StyleCop](https://en.wikipedia.org/wiki/StyleCop)).
+The [Code Review section](https://github.com/microsoft/code-with-engineering-playbook/tree/master/code-reviews#language-specific-guidance) of the playbook has suggestions for linters and preferred styles for a number of languages.
   - Code standards are maintained within a single configuration file.
 There should be a step in your build pipeline that asserts code in the latest commit conforms to the known style definition.
 - [ ] **Database Schema Automation**
   - The build process should automate pulling database schemas from the git repository and applied to the target environment.
 This also includes automating the steps to seed that environment with the necessary test data required to run isolated end-to-end automated tests.